TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/environments-&-deployments/managing-organisations.md

 ### Deployments

-The default view for this section is Group by Control Plane.
+The default view for this section is Group by Control Plane and shows all deployments across all teams.

 ![Deployments Grouped by Control Plane](/docs/img/admin/tyk-cloud-org-deployments.png)

 ### Environments

-The Environments section shows the number of environments created within your organisation, and the number of teams and active deployments within each environment.
+The Environments section shows the environments created within your organisation, the team they belong to and active deployments within each environment.

 ![Environments](/docs/img/admin/org_admin_environments.png)